seanclark/translator_app/README.md

 # Translator App

-This is a simple Flask-based translator app that uses Meta's yorickvp/llava-13b on Replica to translate short text between multiple languages.
+This is a lightweight, Flask-based translator app built in Python, designed to test out AI model integration and rapid deployment workflows.
-I built it to test out model integration and keep the UI clean and usable.
-The app was up and running locally for prototyping in a few hours.
+It uses Meta’s yorickvp/llava-13b model via the Replicate API, allowing short text to be translated across multiple languages with minimal latency.
-It supports RTL languages, enforces a word limit, and includes copy-to-clipboard functionality.
+The app was up and running locally within hours, thanks to a clean architecture and focused prototyping.
+It supports right-to-left (RTL) languages, enforces a word limit to keep model responses efficient, and includes copy-to-clipboard functionality for streamlined user interaction.

 ## Live demo site
 https://translator-app-26nv.onrender.com/ (Please allow a minute for the site to load on Render)